weewx/weewx/docs_src/usersguide/uploading.md

 Adds your system to the public weewx map of registered sites at [https://weewx.com/stations.html](https://weewx.com/stations.html).

-If enabled, the station will periodically (re)register with the weewx station registry to keep its registration active.
-Stale registrations are automatically removed from the registry and map after
+If enabled, the station will periodically register with the weewx station registry to keep its registration active.
+Stale registrations are automatically removed from the registry and map eventually if they are not reregistered.

 This is disabled by default.